michaelkzs18/michaelkzs18/README.md

 - 👋 Hi, I’m Michael Shao who is UCSD MSBA candidate and Tesla intern.
-- 👀 I’m interested in data analysis, data scienice, NLP.
+- 👀 I’m interested in data analysis, data scienice, NLP, etc.
 - 🌱 I’m starting my career as data anlyst/data scientist now.
 - 📫 You can add me to Linkedn www.linkedin.com/in/michael-k-shao.
 Feel free to reach out to me.